matu3ba/shcomp/README.md

 - 1. Replies to requests with minimal latency (human perception starts at 10ms input delay).
 - 2. Supports as-you-type completion.
 - 3. Small size.
-Can be integrated into every shell.
+Can be integrated into every shell or where ever needed.
+     (MIT-license and will get relicensed on sufficient usage+completeness to BSD0 or unlicense).
 - 4. Cross-platform.
 - 5. No other dependencies other than Zig compiler, standard library, git and operating system.
 - 6. Handles modifying and deleting configuration files gracefully.